lokenekal/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.8
+Updated alert:
+`SearchHeadLevel - SHC Captain unable to establish common bundle` to remove special character from comment

+New reports:
+`SearchHeadLevel - Dashboards using special characters`

+`SearchHeadLevel - SavedSearches using special characters`

 ### 2.5.7
 Moved lib directory to bin/lib (as this does not distribute to the indexers otherwise, sent feedback on https://dev.splunk.com/enterprise/docs/python/sdk-python/howtousesplunkpython/howtocreatemodpy/ so this gets updated)